Geophone: Frequency response

-Although waves passing through the earth have a three-dimensional nature, geophones are normally constrained to respond to single dimension - usually the vertical.
+Although waves passing through the Earth have a three-dimensional nature, geophones are normally constrained to respond to single dimension - usually the vertical.
 However, some applications require the full wave to be used and three-component or 3-C geophones are used.
 In analog devices, three moving coil elements are mounted in an orthogonal arrangement within a single case.

+Distinction from seismometers

+Geophones are similar to seismometers in their design and are also used to register seismic waves.
+In the past, there were clear differences between geophones and seismometers.
+Compared to conventional geophones, seismometers are more suitable for detecting extremely small ground movements as they cover a wider frequency band, including the frequency range below their natural frequency, usually from 0.01 to 50 Hz.
+In conventional geophones, the frequency band is in the range of 1-15 Hz.
+They are cheaper than seismometers and are therefore more commonly used in arrays for large area detection with better specialised resolution.
+However, with the development of new technologies, the frequency coverage in compact devices has also increased significantly, so that geophones can cover frequency bands from 0 to 500 Hz and the boundaries between geophones and seismometers are becoming blurred.

 Uses

 The majority of geophones are used in reflection seismology to record the energy waves reflected by the subsurface geology.
 In this case the primary interest is in the vertical motion of the Earth's surface.
-However, not all the waves are upwards travelling.
+However, not all the waves are upwards traveling.
 A strong, horizontally transmitted wave known as ground-roll also generates vertical motion that can obliterate the weaker vertical signals.
 By using large areal arrays tuned to the wavelength of the ground-roll the dominant noise signals can be attenuated and the weaker data signals reinforced.

 Analog geophones are very sensitive devices which can respond to very distant tremors.
 These small signals can be drowned by larger signals from local sources.
 It is possible though to recover the small signals caused by large but distant events by correlating signals from several geophones deployed in an array.
 Signals which are registered only at one or few geophones can be attributed to unwanted, local events and thus discarded.
 It can be assumed that small signals that register uniformly at all geophones in an array can be attributed to a distant and therefore significant event.